sebastianbergmann/phpunit-documentation-english/src/installation.rst

 Installation
 ************

 PHP is a general-purpose programming language.
-While it originally only supported the paradigm of procedural programming, most PHP code that is written today leverages the language's capabilities for object-oriented programming.
-As it is especially suited for web development, you probably made your first contact with PHP in an environment where PHP code is executed on a web server.
+While PHP originally only supported the paradigm of procedural programming, most PHP code that developers write today leverages the language's capabilities for object-oriented programming.
+As PHP is especially suited for web development, you probably made your first contact with PHP in an environment where PHP code is executed on a web server.

-PHPUnit provides a framework for writing tests as well as a command-line tool for running these tests.
+PHPUnit provides a framework for writing tests and a command-line tool for running these tests.
 Before we discuss obtaining and using PHPUnit, let us have a look at installing and configuring the PHP command-line interpreter.

-PHPUnit 10 requires PHP 8.1; using the latest version of PHP is highly recommended.
+PHPUnit 10 requires PHP 8.1; we highly recommend using the latest version of PHP.

 .. _installation.php-on-the-command-line: